mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Have a look at your application.
 To open your application, choose ``Applications --> Applications Overview --> `` |mapbender-button-show| ``view-Button``

-Now you should have gotten an idea, how easy it is to change a Mapbender application without changes in the code.
+Now you should have gotten an idea how easy it is to change a Mapbender application without any changes in the code.

   .. image:: ../figures/mapbender_application_elements.png
      :scale: 80